 The PVD process not only increases the life of the product but also reduces maintenance requirements without changing its original texture and structure.
 Also, it has been used for products that require wear and weather resistance.
 Further, PVD has a longer service life than other coatings of similar thickness.

 Although the PVD coating technology can be used to deposit high-quality coatings, the cost of this process is not very high.
 It is a very cost-effective surface treatment method that produces a product with a bright mirror-like surface, uniform color with long-lasting color retention, and appropriate hardness, wear resistance and good deformation properties.
 This is why PVD coating technology has developed swiftly in the recent years and has become the direction of development of surface treatment in the hardware industry.

 - PVD is environment-friendly

 The PVD process is also more environment-friendly than alternative methods such as electroplating and spray painting, and can produce a surface effect that has a good gloss that cannot be achieved with ordinary electroplating.

 It is important to note that the coloring process does not limit the recycling value of stainless steel.
-In the industry of surface treatment, vacuum plating has become a new trend because of its environment protection.
-Since all coating materials are deposited on the surface of the workpiece through plasma in a vacuum electroplating environment, it is safer, more energy efficient and reduces noise and emissions.
-No pollutant solution is formed, and the process does not release any gas, waste water or any other residue.
+In the industry of surface treatment, vacuum plating has become a new trend because of its environmental protection.
+Since all coating materials are deposited on the surface of the workpiece through plasma in a vacuum electroplating environment, it is safer, more energy-efficient, and reduces noise and emissions.
+No pollutant solution is formed, and the process does not release any gas, wastewater, or any other residue.
 In conclusion, the environmental damage is reasonably small.